 Which product is right for me?

-For tanks with more fish, fewer plants.
-For new tanks (<3 months) with aquasoil.
-Comprehensive nutrition without nitrates and phosphates for maximum algae control.
+APT 1 is perfect for tanks with more fish, fewer plants.
+Also for new tanks (<3 months) with aquasoil.
+Enjoy comprehensive nutrition without nitrates and phosphates for maximum algae control.

-For tanks with more plants, fewer fish.
-100% comprehensive macro, micro and trace minerals.
-Unique Capstone ratio unlocks richer colors and stronger growth.
+APT 3 is perfect for tanks with more plants, fewer fish.
+Enjoy 100% comprehensive macro, micro and trace minerals.
+Unlocks the full potential of the hobby's most demanding plants.

 It is normal for tanks less than 6 months old to have various bouts of algae issues, most of which can be avoided with proper cycling prior to planting.
 APT cannot compensate for inadequate cycling.